Gottlieb Brown Covered Bridge

-The Gottlieb Brown Covered Bridge, also known as the Sam Wagner Covered Bridge, is an historic, American wooden covered bridge that is located in Liberty Township, Montour County, Pennsylvania.
+The Gottlieb Brown Covered Bridge, also known as the Sam Wagner Covered Bridge, is an historic wooden covered bridge in Liberty Township, Montour County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1979.

 History and architectural features

 Situated near Potts Grove in Montour County and East Chillisquaque Township near Mooresburg in Northumberland County, Pennsylvania, this historic structure is an 86-foot, 8 inch long, Burr Truss bridge that was built in 1881.
 It crosses Chillisquaque Creek.